The value of outdoor play for children's mental health and wellbeing

 This helps to regulate emotion and mood and is linked with happiness and relief from depression.
 Lack of sufficient time outdoors puts children at risk of Vitamin D deficiency, because the sun is the best source for Vitamin D production and it isn’t found in many foods.

-Time spent playing outdoors is also thought to help relieve stress and anxiety by reducing levels of the hormone cortisol in the brain.
+Time spent playing outdoors is also thought to help relieve stress and anxiety and improve mental health in children by reducing levels of the hormone cortisol in the brain.

 A recent study in the UK found that even just five minutes of exercise in a natural outdoor environment can rapidly improve self esteem and mental health and wellbeing in young people.
 Modern day society inevitably exposes children to stressful environments.